 It is common that as laughter or grinning more openly occurs, some fillings become more visible, which can damage your confidence in your smile.
 Fortunately, a more natural-looking option is available!

 There are two types of white fillings, both aren’t made of any metal.
-A composite filling is the most popular and least expensive type.
+A composite filling is a most popular and least expensive type.
 Plastic is used to make composite fillings flexible, while ceramic is used to make them sturdy.
 The effect, however, is not as long-lasting as other types of fillings.
 Ceramic fillings, often known as porcelain fillings, are another type of white filling.

-When opposed to metal fillings, you can maintain more of your natural tooth because wedges aren’t required to hold the filling like they are with metal fillings.
+When opposed to metal fillings, you can maintain more of your natural tooth because wedges aren’t required to hold the filling as they are with metal fillings.
 They’re practically unnoticeable because they’re made to match your teeth and blend in with your grin.
 It’s also bio-compatible, with no risk of mercury contamination.

 White Fillings Aftercare

 - Proper Dental Products – Clean all surfaces of your teeth with a soft-bristled toothbrush and fluoride toothpaste at least twice a day for two minutes each time.
 On the day of your composite filling, it’s critical to brush your teeth carefully and rinse softly.
 To clean in between each tooth, use high-quality dental floss.